 Case 5: BuildContext async gap Warning

 Using context after await in an async function triggers a warning.
-This is because the widget might be disposed after the await, and the context reference would be stale.
+This is because the widget might be disposed by the time the awaited Future resolves, making the context reference stale.

 Problem code: